 Ok, so who didn’t grow up on macaroni and cheese?
-Everyone I know had this staple at their house, and we often made it if my sister or I had friends over because we all ate it and it was quick and easy.
+Everyone I know had this staple at their house.
+We often made it if my sister or I had friends over.
+We all ate it and it was quick and easy.
 Of course, that was the prepackaged boxed mac and cheese.
+Now, my favorite is delicious homemade slow cooker mac and cheese.

-Anyway, as I got older and started cooking more often, even the Velveeta cheese begun to taste fake to me.
-Don’t get me wrong, I will still chow down on some Velveeta cheese when it’s in something like my Chili Nacho Dip, but overall, I prefer the real stuff.
+Velveeta cheese began to taste fake to me as I got older and started cooking more often.
+Don’t worry, I will still chow down on some Velveeta cheese when it’s in something like my Chili Nacho Dip.
+But overall, I prefer the real stuff.

-So when we wanted to try to make some macaroni and cheese for dinner, I decided we needed to try something a little different.
+When we wanted to make mac and cheese for dinner, I decided we needed to try something a little different.
 We’ve been trying to cook with real foods and more nutritious foods than that fake cheese product.
-I scoured through a few recipes I found online and took the best ideas from each of them to make my own.
+I scoured through a few recipes I found online and took the best ideas from each to make my own.

-One common factor in so many of the recipes is to use the slow cooker, which of course I love because it makes dinner that much easier!
-For most of the recipes, the noodles didn’t even have to be cooked ahead of time, so it is literally just dumping everything in the slow cooker, turn it on, and you have dinner in a couple of hours!
+One common factor in so many of the recipes is to use the slow cooker.
+Which of course I love because it makes dinner that much easier!
+For most of the recipes, the noodles didn’t even have to be cooked ahead of time.
+Just dump everything in the slow cooker, turn it on, and you have dinner in a couple of hours!

 Since most mac and cheese is made with elbow noodles, I did that to start with.
 Next time I may try to buy the mini shell noodles since I usually prefer those as I mentioned.
 But the elbow noodles still worked pretty well in this recipe.